 Hippophiles vs Hippophages

-In France, a Languedoc-based meat-processing company was accused by the French government of selling horsemeat labelled as beef.
-The French government and consumers were enraged, like everybody else, over the issue of traceability: a government inquiry was immediately set up and calls made to the EU for the labelling of presumptive ‘beef ’ by country of origin.
+In France, a Languedoc-based meat-processing company was accused by the French government of selling horse meat labeled as beef.
+The French government and consumers were enraged, like everybody else, over the issue of traceability: a government inquiry was immediately set up and calls made to the EU for the labeling of presumptive ‘beef ’ by country of origin.

 That’s their right,’ noting for good measure that horse- meat is low in fat and ideal for steak tartare.
 Le Monde even dug up an expert on the history and culture of food to explain to its readers the weird British antipathy to eating horseflesh: according to the distinguished academic, this aversion is due to Britain’s inception of the Industrial Revolution, which meant that horses lost their status as working animals and became pets at an earlier date than in other parts of Continental Europe.